NickCodes01/Amino-Acid-Composition-Analysis-of-Zika-Virus-Proteins/README.md

 # Amino-Acid-Composition-Analysis-of-Zika-Virus-Proteins
-Conducted bioinformatic analysis on Zika virus protein sequences, translating nucleotides to amino acids and quantifying amino acid distributions.
-Utilized Python for computational biology, and visualized results via Matplotlib to elucidate protein composition patterns in Zika virus.
+This bioinformatics pipeline processes DNA sequences from a FASTA file by transcribing them to mRNA, translating them into amino acid sequences, and quantifying amino acid frequencies.
+The resulting amino acid distribution is visualized, offering insights into the proteomic composition of Zika virus sequences.